SushreeSangitaPanda/Project-1-Kannada-MNIST--Classification-Problem/README.md

 # Project-1-Kannada-MNIST--Classification-Problem
 Problem Statement: This is an extension of clasic MNIST classification problem.
 Instead of using Hindu numerals, lets use a recently-released dataset of Kannada digits.
 This is a 10 Class classification problem.
+# Data :
+The dataset used in the project is from Kaggle.
+Dataset can be downloaded from the link : https://www.kaggle.com/datasets/higgstachyon/ kannada-mnist.
-A step-by-step explanation of the code for the classification problem using Kannada MNIST dataset and generating various visualizations:
+## A step-by-step explanation of the code for the classification problem using Kannada MNIST dataset and generating various visualizations:
 1. Import the required libraries:
    - The necessary libraries are imported to perform the classification task, including numpy, matplotlib, seaborn, sklearn, yellowbrick, and PdfPages.

 2. Load the dataset:
-   - The dataset is loaded from the .npz file using numpy's `load()` function.
+   - The dataset is loaded from the .npz file using numpy's 'load()' function.
 The training and testing data along with their respective labels are assigned to variables.

 3. Define helper functions:
    - Two helper functions are defined: